driusan/bug/README.md

     edit    Edit an existing bug
     close   Delete an existing bug
     purge   Remove all issues not tracked by git rm      Alias of close
-    env Show settings that bug will use if invoked from this directory dir Prints the issues directory to stdout (useful subcommand in the shell) help    Show this screen
+    env     Show settings that bug will use if invoked from this directory dir     Prints the issues directory to stdout (useful subcommand in the shell) pwd     Alias of dir
+    help    Show this screen

 $ bug create I don't know what I'm doing